dineshreddynaredla/react-book-repo/patterns/hooks.md

 export default useFeatureFlag;
 ```
 Above we have created a hook called `useFeatureFlag`.
 This reads its value from `localStorage` and it uses `useState` to set up our hook state.
+The reason for us not destructuring out a set method in the hook is that we don't want to change this value unless we reread the whole page, at which point we will read from `localStorage` anew.

 Now we have create our custom Hook, let's take it for a spin:
 ```